 13.1.
 Accuracy - overall

-For reference year 2022, the response rate is 54% of all enterprises surveyed.
+For reference year 2023, the response rate is 56,9% of all enterprises surveyed.

 The main causes of non-response are: misclassification of economic activity (activities outside of sections B and C, NACE Rev.2), inactive, merger, split off, unreachable unit.

 After checking if the company has stopped or suspended its activity during the reference year, the non-responses were estimated using the previous year data and data from other sources.
-In case of partial responses, that concerns basically missing volume data, estimates for missing volumes are done by using the median unit price from the other respondent companies."
+In case of partial responses, that concerns basically missing volume data, estimates for missing volumes are done by using the median unit price from the other respondent companies.

 13.2.
 Sampling error

+A probabilistic sample has been designed.
+It involves a sample of small industrial enterprises (from 3 to 19 employees) and the totality of the local units that belong to medium and large companies (20 employees and over).
+For the selection of the probability sample, a stratified random sampling plan was adopted, at one stage, with constant selection probability for all the units belonging to the same stratum.
+The unit selection layer was constructed by concatenating the modes of the following variables: - Nace class (4 digits) - 2 classes of employees (3-19, 20 and over) - 5 territorial divisions (North-West, North-East, Centre, South, Islands).
+The optimal sample size is obtained by applying the Bethel method.
 In order to ensure adequate coverage, productive local units belonging to companies having main activities outside the industrial sectors covered by PRODCOM are included in the survey as well.
 The required coverage levels for PRODCOM survey is achieved by means of a grossing up technique.
 The estimation technique currently adopted makes use of a calibration method based on the auxiliary variables number of enterprises and number of employees belonging to industrial companies included in the target population.
 The sampling CV (coefficients of variation) of each statistic (added-value and number of employees) is estimated by the ratio between square root of sampling variance estimate and parameter estimate in each estimation domain.

 13.3.
 Non-sampling error